KnudsenMorten/ClientInspectorV2/README.md

 2. Computer information - bios, processor, hardware info, Windows OS info, OS information, last restart
 3. Installed applications, both using WMI and registry
 4. Antivirus Security Center from Windows - default antivirus, state, configuration
 5. Microsoft Defender Antivirus - all settings including ASR, exclusions, realtime protection, etc
 6. Office - version, update channel config, SKUs
 7. VPN client - version, product
 8. LAPS - version
 9. Admin By Request (3rd party) - version
 10. Windows Update - last result (when), windows update source information (where), pending updates, last installations (what)
 11. Bitlocker - configuration
 12. Eventlog - look for specific events including logon events, blue screens, etc.
 13. Network adapters - configuration, installed adapters
 14. IP information for all adapters
 15. Local administrators group membership
 16. Windows firewall - settings for all 3 modes
 17. Group Policy - last refresh
 18. TPM information - relavant to detect machines with/without TPM

+### How to access the data ?
 All the data can be accessed using Kusto (KQL) queries in Azure LogAnalytics - or by the provided Azure Workbooks and Azure Dashboards

 If you use the [ClientInSpectorV2-DeploymentKit](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit), you will also get access to **13 ready-to-use workbooks** and **14 ready-to-use dashboards**.